Cosmetic Breast Surgery in Philadelphia & Montgomery County

 In patients with tubular breasts, the breasts are small and tube-like in shape, making the areola and nipples appear enlarged with very little breast tissue in the lower half of the breast.
 This causes a high, tight breast crease.
 Dr. Horvath can usually correct tubular breasts by making small incisions inside the breast that can allow the tight breast tissue to spread into a more pleasing shape.
 In most cases, Dr. Horvath may also recommend a breast implant to provide the missing fullness in the lower half of the breast.
 After the procedure, the breast is usually much better proportioned and there are typically no visible scars.
 In more serious cases of tubular breasts, Dr. Horvath may recommend a breast lift.

 Tubular breast correction surgery typically takes about three hours to perform under general anesthesia and sometimes requires two surgeries at three-month intervals.
 Some swelling and bruising may be present after surgery, but it should fade within two to three weeks, at which point patients should be able to return to their normal routines.

-Contact the Horvath Plastic & Cosmetic Surgery Center in Abington to learn more about aesthetic breast surgery, including breast reduction and revision surgery.
-We treat patients from Doylestown, Huntingdon Valley, Jenkintown, Willow Grove, and many other Philadelphia-area communities.
+Contact Horvath Plastic & Cosmetic Surgery Center near Philadelphia at 215-884-2880 to learn more about aesthetic breast surgery, including breast reduction and revision surgery.
+We treat patients from throughout Montgomery County, including Doylestown, Huntingdon Valley, Jenkintown, and Willow Grove.
 Dr. Horvath is a true expert in the field of breast enhancement; trust him to help you improve the contour of your bust.